cisagov/LME/docs/markdown/maintenance/index-management.md

 5. After you turn on "Cold Phase" you will most likely have to hit the trash can switch to turn on the delete phase.

-6. After you apply these changes to your policy please allow it some time
+6. After you apply these changes to your policy please allow it some time to actually take effect on all indices.